nus-cs2103-AY1920S1/duke/docs/README.md

 ## Usage

-Firstly, use `java -jar duke.jar` to launch the application.
+Firstly, use `java -jar duke-0.2.3.jar` to launch the application.

 ### Manage tasks